tmgthb/Autonomous-Agents/README.md

 - FoO (Flow-of-Options): introduces an agentic framework for automated machine learning tasks, incorporating Input task, Planner, Option Generator, Flow-of-Options, Plan Executor, Update, CODE-RAW, Case-Based Reasoning, Case Bank, Retrieve and adapt, Walk Generation with Consistency Checker, Update Values, and Update Case Bank components.
 - This framework leverages a network data structure to systematically explore diverse reasoning paths by enumerating options at each step of a task plan, enhancing Large Language Model performance in solving complex problems.
-- The approach integrates case-based reasoning for long-term memory and solution reuse, improving efficiency and overcoming biases inherent in Large Language Models for automated machine learning workflows.
+- The approach integrates case-based reasoning for long-term memory and solution reuse, improving efficiency and overcoming biases inherent in LLMs for automated machine learning workflows.

 ---